ennis2001/Week-40---Portfolio-II/README.md

 + Improved Game Summary: Enhanced feedback at the end of the game to indicate whether the player won, lost, or drew, along with the computer's performance in PvC mode.

 ## ansi.mjs ##
-+ ANSI Color Codes: Utilized ANSI color codes to enhance user feedback with colored text for player symbols and game status (e.g., current player's turn, win/lose messages).
++ ANSI Color Codes: Utilized ANSI colour codes to enhance user feedback with coloured text for player symbols and game status (e.g., current player's turn, win/lose messages).

 ## splash.mjs ##
 + Splash Screen Implementation: Created a splash screen that displays game information and introduces the game before starting, enhancing user experience.